zerox80/Auto-Browser-Cleaner/README.md

 To adjust what gets cleared or change the time window:

 1. Open `constants.js` to modify the cleaning interval.
+The constants are shared between the background script and popup, so changes apply everywhere.
 2. Open `background.js` to change the data types being removed.

 ---